What is personal hygiene?

 Men who are uncircumcised can clean their penis by gently pulling back the foreskin and washing underneath it with warm water or soap.
 See more here about penis care.

 Women can gently wash the delicate skin around the vulva with a soap-free wash, salt water or plain water.
 Avoid perfumed soap and bath products since these may irritate the sensitive skin of the vulva.
-Do not douche, because it upsets the healthy good bacteria in your vagina.
+Do not douche, because it upsets the healthy bacteria in the vagina.

 During menstruation (your periods), wash your vulva as usual.
 Tampons can be changed every 3 to 4 hours.
-To avoid toxic shock syndrome, do not leave a tampon in for more than 8 hours.
+To avoid toxic shock syndrome, do not leave a tampon in for a long time, and never insert more than one tampon at a time.
 Change sanitary pads several times a day.
 Wash your hands before and after changing tampons or pads.

 Preventing body odour